ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 ## 2025-03-05
 Had a really productive day of knocking a bunch of things off my to-do list that had been weighing me down.

+## 2025-03-04
+After a somewhat tense meeting with Alex in which there was a little bit of friction and tension, he sent me a really nice note to smooth things over, and I felt so grateful to have such wonderful coworkers and to be working at a company with such a terrific culture.

 ## 2025-03-02
 Even though I was pretty worn out and low energy, I had a good time on the second day of Colorado Krav Maga Winter Camp with Chase!